 The date of earliest occupation of the Australian continent is constantly changing.
 New excavations and improved dating techniques push the date further back into the distant past.

 Footprints in the sand, artefacts in ancient shelters and items such as this piece of ochre all provide evidence of the vast human history of the continent.

 However, this is just part of the story, because Aboriginal people traditionally believe they have been here in their country since the time of creation and, prior to that, the continent was a ‘land before time’.

 Aboriginal people are known to have occupied mainland Australia for at least 65,000 years.
-It is widely accepted that this predates the human settlement of Europe and the Americas.
+It is widely accepted that this predates the modern human settlement of Europe and the Americas.

 Increasingly sophisticated dating methods are helping us gain a more accurate understanding of how people came to be in Australia.
 Some of the earliest archaeological sites are found in northern Australia.